mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 **Every rule wraps its answer in `simplify`.** Differentiation *constructs* trees; simplification *normalizes* them.
 Without the wrapper, the derivative of `x^3` would be `3 · x^2 · 1 + ...` (the `·1` and `+0` terms from the product and power rules).
 With it, the output is `3*x^2`.
-This pairing — generate, then normalize — is the standard idiom of symbolic computing, and it is why the simplifier was built first.
+This pairing, generate, then normalize, is the standard idiom of symbolic computing, and it is why the simplifier was built first.

 The chain rule appears entirely inside the four leaf cases: each computes the derivative of its *argument* (`inner`) exactly once and multiplies it onto the outer derivative.
-Because `deriv` is recursive, nesting works automatically — differentiating `sin(3*x + 1)` recurses through `sin` into `add` into `mul` and assembles `3·cos(3x+1)` on the way back out.
+Because `deriv` is recursive, nesting works automatically: differentiating `sin(3*x + 1)` recurses through `sin` into `add` into `mul` and assembles `3·cos(3x+1)` on the way back out.